-31.1A faculty member recommends awarding a posthumous degree in writing to the Vice President for Academic Affairs.
-The request must accompany a copy of the student's death notification (for example death certificate, newspaper article, or funeral service notice).

-31.2Upon recommendation the Vice President for Academic Affairs will contact the Registrar to determine the student's academic status and progress toward a degree.

-31.3The Vice President for Academic Affairs, in consultation with the Curriculum and Educational Policy Committee, approves or denies the recommendation and notifies the nominator and the Registrar.

-&lt;sup>80 Approved by the Faculty on November 27, 2012, and the Board of Trustees in December 2012.

-&lt;sup>81 Amended by the Faculty on September 16, 2003, and the Board of Trustees on May 17, 2004.

-31.4If the posthumous degree is approved: The deceased student's name is included in the next commencement program.
-The diploma will include "Awarded Posthumously" and the transcript will include date of death and note that the degree was posthumous.

-31.5 The Vice President for Academic Affairs or the President's Office will invite the family of the deceased to the next commencement to receive the degree.
+- 31.1A faculty member recommends awarding a posthumous degree in writing to the Vice President for Academic Affairs.
+The request must accompany a copy of the student's death notification (for example death certificate, newspaper article, or funeral service notice). - 31.2Upon recommendation the Vice President for Academic Affairs will contact the Registrar to determine the student's academic status and progress toward a degree. - 31.3The Vice President for Academic Affairs, in consultation with the Curriculum and Educational Policy Committee, approves or denies the recommendation and notifies the nominator and the Registrar. - 31.4If the posthumous degree is approved: The deceased student's name is included in the next commencement program.
+The diploma will include "Awarded Posthumously" and the transcript will include date of death and note that the degree was posthumous. - 31.5The Vice President for Academic Affairs or the President's Office will invite the family of the deceased to the next commencement to receive the degree.
 When this is not possible, the diploma will be sent from the Vice President for Academic Affairs or President's Office with an appropriate letter to the family.

-32 REPEAT COURSES 82
+32 REPEAT COURSES 99